Murilojunqueira/FinancasParticipacao2018/README.md

 other few cases of point and click, basically to unzip or extract data from accdb files.
 All this cases are indicated in R code comments.

-We recommend a careful review of the files following files, that describe the dataset and variable generation process:
+We recommend a careful review of the following files, that describe the dataset and variable generation process:

   - **data/dataset/Codebook.csv:** Description of all variables present